- CSRC Home

 - news & events

-NIST is pleased to announce the approval of FIPS 197 Advance Encryption Standard which specifies the Rijndael encryption algorithm as a FIPS-approved symmetric encryption algorithm that may be used by U.S. Government organizations (and others) to protect sensitive information.
+NIST announced the approval of FIPS 197 Advance Encryption Standard in 2001.
+This standard specifies the Rijndael algorithm as a FIPS-approved symmetric-key algorithm that may be used by U.S. Government organizations (and others) to protect sensitive information.

 Complete information on the AES development effort is available at the AES home page.
 Please note that these pages are included for historical reference only.
 As these pages refer to a development effort, they may contain errors.
 Refer to FIPS 197 for the actual specification of AES.

-January 18, 2012: NIST announces the completion of revision 1 of Special Publication (SP) 800-67, Recommendation for the Triple Data Encryption Algorithm (TDEA) Block Cipher.
+Triple DES is specified in Special Publication (SP) 800-67, Recommendation for the Triple Data Encryption Algorithm (TDEA) Block Cipher, which was last revised in January 2012.
 This Recommendation specifies the Triple Data Encryption Algorithm (TDEA) block cipher, which includes a Data Encryption Algorithm (DEA) cryptographic engine that is implemented as a component of TDEA.
 DEA was originally specified in FIPS 46, The Data Encryption Standard, which became effective in 1977 and was reaffirmed in 1983, 1988, 1993, and 1999.
 FIPS 46 has now been withdrawn, but DEA is specified as a component function of TDEA.

-NIST is providing a clarification regarding byte ordering to the specification for Skipjack.http://www.itl.nist.gov/fipspubs/fip81.htm
+NIST provided a clarification regarding byte ordering to the Skipjack specification.

 Testing requirements and validation lists are available from the Cryptographic Algorithm Validation Program (CAVP).Back to Top